Christiane Taubira: Minister of Justice, 2012–2016

 Taubira was nominated Minister of Justice by Prime Minister Jean-Marc Ayrault, following the victory of François Hollande in the 2012 elections.
 At the time, she was one of the few black, female politicians within a prominent ministry in the French government.
 She soon emerged as one of the most outspoken and progressive voices in the government.

 Taubira was initially supposed to work with Junior Minister Delphine Batho.
 However, their relationship quickly broke down being unable to share responsibilities.
 After the June 2012 Legislative elections, Batho was moved to become Minister of Ecology replacing Nicole Bricq, leaving Taubira in charge of the Ministry of Justice.
 She resigned her position as Minister of Justice on 27 January 2016 after a disagreement with President Hollande over policies related to the treatment of French Nationals convicted of terrorism.

 In 2013, Taubira voiced her support for land reforms in France's Caribbean territories as compensation for slavery.
 She also formally implemented an important electoral promise of François Hollande and introduced Law 2013-404, which legalised same-sex marriage in France.

 In 2014 Taubira successfully defied opposition parties' calls for her to quit after it emerged that she knew former President Nicolas Sarkozy's phone was being tapped, apparently contradicting an earlier statement from her.
 She reportedly considered resigning in August 2014, along with other left-wing cabinet members such as Arnaud Montebourg, in protest against Hollande's economic policies.

 Taubira resigned in January 2016 after openly disagreeing with the French president's proposal to strip French nationality from dual-citizens convicted of terrorism, a measure championed by Hollande in the wake of the terrorist attacks that shook Paris on 13 November; Minister of the Interior Manuel Valls had taken charge of the constitutional reform draft law, which would normally have been part of her portfolio.
 One week later, she published Murmures à la jeunesse, a book about this proposal.

 Later career

 Despite being urged to join the race by supporters, Taubira chose not to run in the Socialist Party's 2017 presidential primary, and remained neutral in the contest; following his nomination Taubira later endorsed Benoît Hamon as the party's candidate for the 2017 French presidential election.
 In the second round of the presidential election she called on voters to rally behind Emmanuel Macron.

 Taubira formally announced her candidacy for the 2022 presidential election in January 2022 and won the "people's primary" intended to select a consensus left-wing candidate.
 By March 2022, the Constitutional Council published data showing Taubira had failed to win enough endorsements from elected officials to qualify for the presidential election.

+Since the end of 2024, Taubira has held the José Bonifácio Chair at the University of São Paulo in Brazil.
+In this capacity, she participated in COP30, where she advocated for the preservation of the Amazon rainforest, drawing on the work of the sixty researchers she directs.